In this post

 Do you dream of launching a career as a photographer?
 Breaking into the photography industry involves more than an eye for lighting and composition.
 It also involves concrete marketing and business skills.

-‘Becoming a professional or successful photographer isn’t something that happens overnight.
+Once you’ve realised that you have a passion for photography, how do you transform this into a career?
+Well, becoming a professional or successful photographer isn’t something that happens overnight.
 Very few photographers, especially the ones that love shooting landscapes get ‘a start’ per say.
-Instead it’s a slow process and one of constant work over several years.’
+Instead, it’s a slow process and one of constant work over several years.

 While many may think that travel and landscape photography is a glamorous business, the daily reality of it involves much more than taking photographs in exotic locales.
-When asked to describe his typical workday, Duguid says that

 Skills that come into play include web design, marketing, and product design.
-Duguid says that ‘If you look at the typical workday of any photographer the reality is that little time is spent on taking photographs.
-Most of it is spent on other business related tasks including administration, accounting, planning and marketing.’
+If you look at the typical workday of any photographer the reality is that little time is spent on taking photographs.
+Most of it is spent on other business-related tasks including administration, accounting, planning and marketing.

 Marketing and Promotion

 So why is marketing so important for photographers?
 Learning business skills alongside technical skills can help budding photographers with self-promotion.
 When asked how photographers can best promote their work, Lee Duguid, an influential Australian-based photographer, gives the following advice:

 “Photographers need to first figure out their personal and business objectives in relation to what they want to achieve and how much they need to earn.
 This can be done by creating a business plan.
 Even if it is only a very simple document, it will allow you to then devise a marketing plan.”

 When most people think of a career in photography, they immediately imagine things like fashion, wildlife, sports and weddings.
 But that’s not the whole picture.

 In fact, there is a whole range of weird and wonderful jobs a photographer can do including a couple you may never have thought of.
 Here are 5 more obscure ones: